nbruso/ops-reading-notes/ops-201d14-readingnotes09.md

 What does the author emphasize regarding the audience when writing SOPs, and why is it essential to consider them?

+The author emphsizes that the SOP might be tailored to your audience and if the SOP does not work for your audience, your SOP doesn’t work.
+The author states conducting regular periodic reviews of your SOPs with the target audience can help to identify and incorporate improvements.

 Imagine you are a part of a multicultural team responsible for following an SOP.
 How would you address potential misunderstandings or differing interpretations of the procedure due to cultural differences?
 Propose strategies to foster effective cross-cultural communication.

+I've always found that pictures can be helpful to make sure everyone is on the same page.
+Sometimes someone can explain things in writing, but it can be confusing to interpretely differently by different people.
+Pictures or samples/templates of what needs to be done can usually eliminate the different interpretations.

 source: https://www.thinkhdi.com/library/supportworld/2017/you-want-to-write-an-sop